-SuperDesign charts the Italian Radicals’ bold experimentation in modern design from its birth through its continued influence on design today.
+SuperDesign charts the Italian Radicals’ bold experimentation in modern design from its birth in the mid-1960s through its continued influence on design today.

-Radical Design was launched by art, architecture, and design students in Italy in the mid-1960s.
-What started as a youthful rally against the establishment and a rejection of design norms became a movement that brought together some of the most dynamic and avant-garde thinkers and makers across the country.
+Launched by art, architecture, and design students in Italy, Radical Design started as a youthful rally against the establishment and a rejection of design norms.
+It grew to become a movement that brought together some of the most dynamic and avant-garde thinkers and makers across the country.